-What have we done? we just rearranged the incidents by replacing them.
-Why did we do that?
+What have I done?
+I just rearranged the incidents by replacing them.
+Why did I do that?

-Well, we actually changed the plot of the story to make it more interesting.
+Well, I actually changed the plot of the story to make it more interesting.

 So, then, what do we mean by Plot?
-The Plotis an arrangement or rearrangement of the incidents of a story so as to make it more interesting.
+The Plot is an arrangement or rearrangement of the incidents of a story so as to make it more interesting.